No-local-broadcasting theorem for non-signalling behaviours and assemblages: No-local-broadcasting of behaviours

+Note that the KL-divergence for correlation scenarios is not a proper distance measure, as it is not symmetric.
+Nevertheless, it is fair to say that the relative entropy of nonlocality defined by eq.~\eqref{Eq.DefRelativeEntropyOfNL} measures how distinct $\PP$ is from the probability distributions that admit a locally realistic non-signalling description.

+Note that, with a slight abuse of notation, we can extend the relative entropy of nonlocality to behaviours from the $(2,m,o)$-scenario as well by treating the local realistic non-signalling set ($\mathrm{LR_{ns}}$) as the local set (L).
+This respects the properties of the above defined entropy since the marginals of a $\mathrm{LR}_{ns}$ behaviour are local.

+Given this definition of the local set in the broadcasting scenario, an additional requirement for the LOSR transformations to be admissible as local transformations is for them to preserve this definition of locality:

-\begin{defi} A box transformation is said to be an \textit{$LR_{ns}$-LOSR transformation} when $(i)$ it belongs to the set of LOSR transformations, and in addition, $(ii)$ it transforms boxes from $LR_{ns}$ into boxes in $LR_{ns}$. \end{defi}
+\begin{defi} A transformation of behaviours is said to be a \textit{$LR_{ns}$-LOSR transformation} when $(i)$ it belongs to the set of LOSR transformations, and $(ii)$ it transforms local behaviours into behaviours in $LR_{ns}$. \end{defi}

+Thus, $\mathrm{LR_{ns}}$-LOSR transformations will be the relevant set of transformations for local broadcasting.
+Note that no restrictions have been imposed for the marginals of the output for general nonlocal inputs.
+The only tacitly implied restriction is that for the known behaviour that one wants to broadcast (whether local or nonlocal), the marginals on $A_0B_0$ and on $A_1B_1$ must be well-defined for us to consider the transformation a broadcasting transformation.
+For all other input behaviours, the well-defined (non-signalling) marginals might not exist.